DnyRmr716/wiki-quiz-project/README.md

 3. You have 3 strikes.
 Be careful!
 4. Answer 15 questions without striking out to win!

+**Mechanics**

+True button: select the true button if you think the article is true False button: select the false button if you think the article is false
+Strikes: try to avoid getting 3 strikes!
+Game over: The game is over if you get 3 strikes.
+Win Condition: if you can make it pass 15 questions, you win the game!
+Restart: if you get 3 strikes, you can restart the game entirely and try again!

 ## Attributions

 *   **Question Data:** The questions were inspired by Wikipedia articles.